-The extent of cross-pollination to other maize varieties will mainly depend on the scale of accidental release during transportation and processing, and on successful establishment and subsequent flowering of this GM maize plant.
+The extent of cross-pollination to other maize varieties will mainly depend on the scale of accidental release during transportation and processing, and on the successful establishment and subsequent flowering of GM maize plants.
 For maize, any vertical gene transfer is limited to other Zea mays plants as populations of sexually compatible wild relatives of maize are not known in Europe (Eastham and Sweet, 2002; OECD, 2003).

-The flowering of occasional feral GM maize plants originating from accidental release occurring during transportation and processing is unlikely to disperse significant amounts of GM maize pollen to other maize plants.
+The flowering of occasional feral GM plants originating from accidental release occurring during transportation and processing is unlikely to disperse significant amounts of GM maize pollen to other maize plants.
 Field observations performed on maize volunteers after GM maize cultivation in Spain revealed that maize volunteers had a low vigour, rarely had cobs and produced pollen that cross-pollinated neighbour plants only at low levels (Palaudelmàs et al., 2009).

-Herbicide tolerance and insect resistance provide agronomic and selective advantages in areas where glufosinate-ammonium-based herbicides are applied and/or under infestation of target pests.
+Insect resistance and herbicide tolerance provide agronomic and selective advantages under infestation of target pests and/or in areas where glyphosate-based herbicides are applied.
 Even though the occurrence of some GM maize plants outside cropped area have been reported in Korea due to grain spillage during import, transportation, storage, handling and processing (Kim et al., 2006; Lee et al., 2009; Park et al., 2010), survival of maize plants outside cultivation in Europe is mainly limited by a combination of low competitiveness, absence of a dormancy phase, and susceptibility to plant pathogens, herbivores and frost.
-Since these general characteristics are unchanged in maize Bt11xMIR604, herbicide tolerance and insect resistance are not likely to provide selective advantages outside cultivation or other areas where glufosinate-ammonium herbicides could be applied and/or under infestation of target pests in Europe.
+Since these general characteristics are unchanged in maize MIR604 x GA21, insect resistance and herbicide tolerance are not likely to provide selective advantages outside cultivation or other areas where glyphosate-based herbicides could be applied and/or under infestation of target pests in Europe.
 Therefore, as for any other maize varieties, these GM maize plants would only survive in subsequent seasons in warmer regions of Europe and are not likely to establish feral populations under European environmental conditions.

-The EFSA GMO Panel takes into account that this application does not include cultivation of maize Bt11xMIR604 within the EU so that the likelihood of cross-pollination between cultivated maize and the occasional feral maize plants resulting from grain spillage is considered extremely low.
-However, in countries cultivating maize Bt11xMIR604 and producing seed for export, there is a potential for admixture in seed production and thus the introduction of GM seeds through this route.
-Hence, it is important that appropriate management systems are in place to restrict seeds of maize Bt11xMIR604 entering cultivation as this would require specific approval under Directive 2001/18/EC or Regulation (EC) No 1829/2003.
+The EFSA GMO Panel takes into account that this application does not include cultivation of maize MIR604 x GA21 within the EU so that the likelihood of cross-pollination between cultivated maize and the occasional feral maize plants resulting from grain spillage is considered extremely low.
+However, in countries cultivating maize MIR604 x GA21 and producing seed for export, there is a potential for admixture in seed production and thus the introduction of GM seeds through this route.
+Hence, it is important that appropriate management systems are in place to restrict seeds of maize MIR604 x GA21 entering cultivation as this would require specific approval under Directive 2001/18/EC or Regulation (EC) No 1829/2003.

-In conclusion, maize Bt11xMIR604 has no altered survival, multiplication or dissemination characteristics, except when glufosinate-ammonium-based herbicides are applied, and/or under infestation of target pests.
-The EFSA GMO Panel is of the opinion that the likelihood of unintended environmental effects as a consequence of spread of genes from this maize in Europe will not differ from that of maize Bt11 and MIR604, or of other maize varieties.
+In conclusion, maize MIR604 x GA21 has no altered survival, multiplication or dissemination characteristics, except under infestation of target pests and/or when glyphosate-based herbicides are applied.
+The EFSA GMO Panel is of the opinion that the likelihood of unintended environmental effects as a consequence of spread of genes from this GM maize in Europe will not differ from that of maize MIR604 and GA21, or of other maize varieties.